hydro-jules/f2py-experiments/README.md

 # Experimenting with `numpy.f2py`

-This repository contains a few of small experiments to explore the interface to Fortran code offered by `numpy.f2py` in Python.
+This repository contains a few small experiments to explore the Python interface to Fortran code offered by `numpy.f2py`.
 To do so, the [example generating a Fibonacci series](https://docs.scipy.org/doc/numpy/f2py/getting-started.html) provided in the official documentation is used:

 ```fortran
 subroutine series(n, Z)